-Above in the header photo are few job titles you may run across (This is not a complete list).
+Below are few job titles you may run across (This is not a complete list).
 I did not include a job description for each title, I like you too much to torture you that way and it wouldn’t help they are too varied.

 Why have such similar job titles, if the roles are different?
 The reasons vary from company to company, region to region, business type to business type.
 Some would say, to align jobs with pay scales; others might say to unify job titles in a company or industry.
 If you were to hold my IPhone hostage until I told you what I think the real reason is I’d say its fear of losing business.
 But that answer was under duress, after all, I love my IPhone.

 I know those answers are unsatisfying.
 I sincerely wish I could give a simple straight forward answer there just isn’t one at least I haven’t found it in the last 30 years.
 Getting a clear understanding of what you’ll be provided is what matters.